Bootstrap aggregating: Description of the technique

 Bagging leads to "improvements for unstable procedures", which include, for example, artificial neural networks, classification and regression trees, and subset selection in linear regression.
 Bagging was shown to improve preimage learning.
-On the other hand, it can mildly degrade the performance of stable methods such as K-nearest neighbors.
+On the other hand, it can mildly degrade the performance of stable methods such as k-nearest neighbors.

 Process of the algorithm

 Key Terms

 There are three types of datasets in bootstrap aggregating.
 These are the original, bootstrap, and out-of-bag datasets.
 Each section below will explain how each dataset is made except for the original dataset.
 The original dataset is whatever information is given.

 Creating the bootstrap dataset

 The bootstrap dataset is made by randomly picking objects from the original dataset.
 Also, it must be the same size as the original dataset.
 However, the difference is that the bootstrap dataset can have duplicate objects.
-Here is simple example to demonstrate how it works along with the illustration below:
+Here is a simple example to demonstrate how it works along with the illustration below:

 Suppose the original dataset is a group of 12 people.
-These guys are Emily, Jessie, George, Constantine, Lexi, Theodore, John, James, Rachel, Anthony, Ellie, and Jamal.
+Their names are Emily, Jessie, George, Constantine, Lexi, Theodore, John, James, Rachel, Anthony, Ellie, and Jamal.

 By randomly picking a group of names, let us say our bootstrap dataset had James, Ellie, Constantine, Lexi, John, Constantine, Theodore, Constantine, Anthony, Lexi, Constantine, and Theodore.
 In this case, the bootstrap sample contained four duplicates for Constantine, and two duplicates for Lexi, and Theodore.